PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Experiments

 \subsection{Experimental Setup}

-\emph{Datasets and Models. }We conduct experiments on four popular classification datasets in machine unlearning research: Purchase-100 \cite{shokri2017membership}, Human Activity Recognition (HAR) \cite{bulbul2018human}, MNIST \cite{lecun1998gradient}, and CIFAR-10 \cite{krizhevsky2009learning}.
-The fully connected (FC) neural network with ReLU activation function is chosen to perform classification prediction on the first three datasets.
+\emph{Datasets and Models. }We conduct experiments on four popular classification datasets in machine unlearning research: Purchase-100 \cite{shokri2017membership}, Human Activity Recognition (HAR) \cite{bulbul2018human}, MNIST \cite{lecun1998gradient}, and CIFAR-10\cite{krizhevsky2009learning}.
 Details of the dataset and models are in Table \ref{Datasets details}.
-Considering the application scenario and Property 5 requirement of unlearning, the data points in $\mathcal{D}_U$ are randomly selected from the training set.
+Considering the application scenario, the data points in $\mathcal{D}_U$ are randomly selected from the training set.
+The confusion labels are randomly selected.
 The parameters for models training are described in \cite{anony2023code}.

 \emph{Baselines. }We compare our approach with four widely used unlearning mechanisms: 1) Retraining, as the naive unlearning method, trains the model from scratch on $\mathcal{D} \backslash \mathcal{D}_U$.
 2) SISA \cite{bourtoule2021machine} shards the training data and then trains them separately.
 It yields predictions obtained by submodel majority voting.
-Each shard is further sliced, and the model checkpoint is stored during training for each slice, allowing for the retraining of a new model from an intermediate state.
-3) Amnesiac Machine Learning (AML) \cite{graves2021amnesiac} records the gradient data of each batch during the training phase.
-If unlearning is to be performed, the gradients of the affected batches are directly removed to save the cost of retraining.
-However, in order to recover the model performance to some extent, AML has to perform easy training again after removing the gradient.
-4) Features Unlearning \cite{warnecke2021machine} performs closed updates of model parameters based on influence functions to forget specific training data labels or features.
-Considering the negative impact on model performance, we use the second-order update method for FU.
+3) AML \cite{graves2021amnesiac} records the gradient data of each batch during the training phase.
+If unlearning is to be performed, the gradients of the affected batches are directly removed.
+4) FU \cite{warnecke2021machine} performs closed updates of model parameters based on influence functions to forget specific training data labels or features.
+Considering the impact on model performance, we use the second-order update method for FU.